cmaloney/dcos-docs/_pages/archived-dcos-enterprise-edition/installing-enterprise-edition-1-5/configure-and-install-dcos.md

 ### <a name="install-bash"></a>4\.2 Install DCOS

-In this step you create a custom DCOS build file on your bootstrap node and then install DCOS onto your cluster.
+In this step you create a custom DC/OS build file on your bootstrap node and then install DC/OS onto your cluster.
 With this installation method you create a bootstrap server that uses your SSH key and connects to every node to automate the deployment.

 **Tip:** If something goes wrong and you want to rerun your setup, use these cluster [cleanup instructions][6].

 **Prerequisites**

-*   A `genconf/config.yaml` file that is optimized for automatic distribution of DCOS across your nodes with SSH.
+*   A `genconf/config.yaml` file that is optimized for automatic distribution of DC/OS across your nodes with SSH.
 *   A `genconf/ip-detect` script.

 <!-- Early access URL: https://downloads.mesosphere.com/dcos/EarlyAccess/dcos_generate_config.sh -->